The horse’s name was Minesadouble. I mean, come on. I had to, right? I’m a whiskey drinker.

 That’ll do for me.

-There it was: Minesadouble, picked by one expert, who had also napped it, which would usually offer further incentive, but that day I didn’t need it.
+There it was: Minesadouble, picked by one expert, who had also napped it, which implied he knew something the others didn't.

 Repeatedly grunting inaudible words, as men do while their horse is passing all the others, I was unaware of the attention I was receiving from everyone in the minuscule space.